vitalkaaa/network_splitter/README.txt

 1.0.0.128/32

-3) Результат появится в output.txt
+3) As result you will get output.txt

 output.txt
 ----------